CurricularAnalytics/CurricularAnalytics.jl/docs/src/metrics.md

 ## Degree Plan Metrics

 The aforementioned curricular complexity metrics are independent of how a curriculum is layed out as a degree plan.
 That is, the curricular metrics will not change as different degree plans are created.
 Degree plan metrics are related to the manner in which courses in the curriculum are laid out across the terms in the degree plan.
-These metrics are used in the creation of optimal degree plans as described in [Optimized-Degree-Plans](@ref).
+These metrics are used in the creation of optimal degree plans as described in [Optimized Degree Plans](@ref).

 ### Basic Metrics (Degree Plans)